 You can create your own data validation to allow numbers only in Excel.
-To do this you need to use the ISNUMBER formula.
-In this tutorial, you learn how to create a data validation to allow numbers only using the ISNUMBER function.
+To do this, you need to use the ISNUMBER function.
+In this tutorial, you will learn how to create a data validation to allow only allow numbers using the ISNUMBER function.

-How to use ISNUMBER Function in Excel for Data Validation
+How to use the ISNUMBER Function in Excel for Data Validation

-Data validation is a good practice to reduce issues during the audit.
-The data validation Excel ISNUMBER function helps maintain this by allowing only number and date values.
-In the following example, you have two columns values and results.
-The values column has data belonging to different types and the result column shows whether the values are numbers.
+Data validation is a good practice to reduce issues during an audit.
+The data validation ISNUMBER function helps maintain this by allowing only number and date values.
+In the following example, you have two columns of values and results.
+The values column has data belonging to different types, and the result column shows whether the values are numbers.
 To do this:

 - Go to cell B2.